jiaxi98/DeepRUOT/README.md

 The examples can be found in the ```notebook``` directory.
 Additionally, the model weights required to reproduce the results in the paper can be found in the ```reproduce_model_weights``` directory.
 Both CUDA-enabled GPU and Mac MPS are supported for computation.

 ## Updated
-We plan to release an updated version of DeepRUOT, along with our latest work, in which we computed some more challenging and complex datasets (https://arxiv.org/abs/2505.11197).
+We plan to release an updated version of DeepRUOT alongside the code for our latest work, CytoBridge, which includes computations on more challenging and complex scRNA datasets (https://arxiv.org/abs/2505.11197).
+Thank you for the patience.